Understanding manufacturing batch records

 Implementing effective batch scheduling strategies helps companies achieve higher efficiency, competitiveness, and customer satisfaction.

-Katana is a highly regarded cloud inventory management software for small and medium-sized manufacturers.
+Katana is a highly regarded cloud-bassed inventory management software for small and medium-sized manufacturers.
 It provides an array of robust features, including:

-Test out Katana by signing up today for a free 14-day trial and take your batch scheduling to the next level.
+Get started by booking a demo with Katana, and take your batch scheduling to the next level.

 Batch scheduling FAQs